mixxorz/slippers/docs/docs/installation.md

 ---

-Optionally, if you wanted Slippers to be available in all your templates without having to `{% load slippers %}` manually, you can add `slippers.templatetags.slippers` as a built-in in your template settings.
+Optionally, if you want Slippers to be available in all your templates without having to `{% load slippers %}` manually, you can add `slippers.templatetags.slippers` as a built-in in your template settings.

 ```python title="settings.py" {13}
 TEMPLATES = [